get-convex/dryad/README.md

 ![settings table](dryad_settings.png)

+Double click any value in the settings document to edit it, or click the blue "EDIT" button to add missing fields to the document.
+Normally, you shouldn't need to do anything for your changes to take effect.
+But if you want to reindex anyway click the `Fn` function runner in the lower right panel of the dashboard, and then choose to run `syncState:reset` from the dropdown.
+No arguments are required.

 The schema of this table can be found in `convex/schema.ts` in this repository.
 Here's what it looks like:

 ```tsx